HUGO (cable system): Cable

 HUGO East, a separate cable system, includes a direct connection between Jersey and France, and another to Guernsey.
 HUGO East makes use of the fibre optics within the cable that supplies both Jersey and Guernsey with power.

-In November 2016 a ship, possibly an LPG tanker the "King Arthur", dragging an anchor cut all three communication cables connecting Guernsey to England, just north of Alderney.
-All Channel Island communications were diverted to using the CIEG and HUGO East connections to France.
+In November 2016 a ship, possibly the LPG tanker "King Arthur", dragging an anchor, cut all three communication cables connecting Guernsey to England, just north of Alderney.
+All Channel Island communications were diverted using the CIEG and HUGO East connections to France.